Heublein Tower

-The 165 ft Heublein Tower is located in Talcott Mountain State Park in Simsbury, Connecticut, United States and provides panoramic views of the Hartford skyline, the Farmington River Valley, and surrounding areas that are particularly spectacular in the fall.
+Heublein Tower is a 165 ft architectural tower located in Talcott Mountain State Park in Simsbury, Connecticut.
+It provides panoramic views of the Hartford skyline, the Farmington River Valley, and surrounding areas that are particularly spectacular in the fall.
 It was listed on the National Register of Historic Places in 1983.

+Pronunciation

 The correct pronunciation of the tower is debated.
-The Heublein family came from Germany, whence the pronunciation /ˈhɔɪblaɪn/ HOY-blyne, but after immigrating to the United States, over the years it was pronounced /ˈhaɪblaɪn/ HY-blyne.
-After Heublein Inc. was bought by the R. J. Reynolds Tobacco Company in 1982, advertising was run on The Tonight Show Starring Johnny Carson, who pronounced it /ˈhjuːblaɪn/ HEW-blyne.
+The Heublein family came from Germany, whence the pronunciation /ˈhɔɪblaɪn/ HOY-blyne, but after immigrating to the United States, it was pronounced /ˈhaɪblaɪn/ HY-blyne.
+Heublein Inc. was bought by the R. J. Reynolds Tobacco Company in 1982, which ran advertising on The Tonight Show Starring Johnny Carson, who pronounced it as it was used at the time as /ˈhjuːblaɪn/ HEW-blyne.

 History

 Origin

-Gilbert Heublein was a magnate in the area of food and beverage, most notably as manufacturer of A.1.
-Steak Sauce and Smirnoff vodka; he founded Heublein Inc.
+Gilbert Heublein was a food and beverage magnate, noted as a manufacturer of A.1.
+Steak Sauce and Smirnoff vodka, and founder of the spirits company Heublein Inc.

-While hiking with his then-fiancé Louise M. Gundlach on Talcott Mountain, he promised her that one day he would build her a castle there.
+He was hiking with his fiancée Louise M. Gundlach on Talcott Mountain, and he promised her that one day he would build her a castle there.